tlayne/es-theme-minimal/README.md

 2. Add the new image to the `assets` directory and replace the existing image.

 *A few optional backgrounds are included in the `_extra` folder.*

+## Obligatory Disclaimer

+This theme is still under development.
+It is only being tested on the Odroid Go Advance hardware using @Valadaa42's excellent [RetroRoller Image](https://github.com/valadaa48/retroroller).
+I assume zero liability for whatever you do to your device.
+Use this theme at your own risk!